Tax Consequences of Divorce Attorney

-Taxes are always a certainty before, after and during your divorce.
-At The Law Offices of Paul C. Bishop, PLLC, we help clients understand how divorce will affect their taxes.
-We will work to maximize your cost savings by creating a comprehensive tax plan and divorce settlement.
+Taxes are always a certainty before, after, and during your divorce.
+Attorney Paul C. Bishop help clients understand how divorce will affect their taxes.
+He works to maximize your cost savings by creating a comprehensive tax plan and divorce settlement.

-Our knowledgeable and experienced divorce attorney can guide you through your tax options throughout your divorce.
-For a confidential initial consultation, contact our tax and divorce attorney in Quincy.
+His knowledge and experience can guide you through your tax options throughout your divorce.
+For a confidential initial consultation, contact Attorney Paul C. Bishop in Norwood.

-- Child support: Unlike alimony, child support is not tax deductible and it is not taxable income.
-However, the amount of support still needs to be included on your tax return.
+Child support: Like alimony in most instances, child support is not tax-deductible and it is not taxable income.
+However, the amount of support still needs to be included in your tax return.

 After your divorce is final, you cannot file jointly with your ex-spouse.
 However, while you can file jointly during your divorce, it may be beneficial to you to file separately.
 In particular, if you or your spouse doesn’t work, you may be able to save money by filing separately.